Flat rate (finance)

-Flat interest rate mortgages and loans calculate interest based on the amount of money a borrower receives at the beginning of a loan.
+In accounting and finance, flat interest rate mortgages and loans calculate interest based on the amount of money a borrower receives at the beginning of the loan.
 However, if repayment is scheduled to occur at regular intervals throughout the term, the average amount to which the borrower has access is lower and so the effective or true rate of interest is higher.
 Only if the principal is available in full throughout the loan term does the flat rate equate to the true rate.
 This is the case in the example to the right, where the loan contract is for 400,000 Cambodian riels over 4 months.
 Interest is set at 16,000 riels (4%) a month while principal is due in a single payment at the end.